canonical/ubuntu-packaging-guide/packaging-from-scratch.rst

 Next Steps
 ----------

-Even if it builds the .deb binary package, your packaging may will have bugs.
+Even if it builds the .deb binary package, your packaging may have bugs.
 Many errors can be automatically detected by our tool ``lintian`` which can be run on both the source .dsc metadata file and the .deb binary package::